About me

 Fees

-Fees are payable via Bank transfer 24 hours ahead of each session.
+Fees are payable via Bank transfer 24 hours ahead of each session or by card on arrival.

 Please note that I only offer counselling sessions between: